-Rules and model techniques for drawing and editing such items are described in Section 2.5.
+Rules and techniques for drawing and editing such items are described in Section 2.5.
 Places.

 Overzoom: a mode that lets you “zoom in” on the map even in places where there is no corresponding satellite image.
-See for information on zooming in and out.
-2.2.3.
+For information on zooming in and out, see 2.2.3.
 Change the map scale.

 Drawing: entering polygons, lines, and placemarks on the map based on satellite images.

 The main technique for creating items on Yandex Map Editor (other than those that don't display on satellite images) consists of tracing the outlines of straits and bays, drawing the borders of administrative division, plotting addresses, etc.

 Drawings display on the map in accordance with the design being used.

 Backdrop: the background image that map items display on top of it (either the satellite image (“satellite”) or a schematic map (“map”)).
 See Section 188.8.131.52.
 Choose backdrop.

 An image (space, satellite) will serve as your backdrop on Yandex Map Editor.
 Map items on Yandex Map Editor are based on images.
 See Section 2.3.1.
 Satellite images.

 An indoor map is an item that's used for constructing and displaying layouts for buildings with multiple levels on Yandex.Maps (shopping malls, business centers, and others).

 Such layouts have a hierarchical structure: the indoor map is divided into multiple levels usually corresponding to the building's floors.
 Each level (floor) is divided into areas of different types.
 Each of those levels (floors) can house different amenities (elevators, stairs, fountains, etc.) and locations (businesses) of different types.